asmuth/clip/README.md

 - Large list of included sensors

-## Documentation

-You can find the full documentation at http://fnordmetric.io/

 ## Build

 Before we can start we need to install some build dependencies.
 Currently